PipedreamHQ/pipedream/docs/docs/quickstart/add-data-to-google-sheets/README.md

 <img src="./images/image-20210517181653424.png" alt="image-20210517181653424" style="zoom:25%;" />

-After you connect your account, Pipdream will securely store an authorization token that you can use in actions and code steps to authenticate API requests for Google Sheets (we'll cover how to use this token in code steps later in this guide).
+After you connect your account, Pipedream will securely store an authorization token that you can use in actions and code steps to authenticate API requests for Google Sheets (we'll cover how to use this token in code steps later in this guide).

 Then select your **Drive**, **Spreadsheet** and **Sheet Name** from the drop down menus.